olakalisz/PLA/README.md

-# The Perceptor Learning Algorithm
+# The Perceptoron Learning Algorithm

 Implementation in python, using Jupyter Notebook.